 Paid Add-On Features

-If you find an error in your tax return after filing, TaxSlayer allows you to create and mail an amended tax return for $41.99.
-This is in the 1040X format and also applies to state returns.
+If you find an error in your tax return after filing, TaxSlayer allows you to create and mail an amended tax return for $42.
+This is in the 1040X form and also applies to state returns.

 Online Tax Tools and Information

 TaxSlayer offers a variety of online tools to help you complete your return.
 These tools are easy-to-use and give you a better understanding of your tax situation.
 This includes a tax refund calculator, which estimates your refund by answering a few short questions.
-TaxSlayer also clearly lays out the tax law changes going into effect in the tax season.
+TaxSlayer also lays out the tax law changes going into effect for the current tax season.

 Who TaxSlayer Is For

 TaxSlayer’s prices make it a good fit for those who want an affordable tax planning service.
 So if you have some tax filing experience, TaxSlayer can help you save money.
 Many of its extra features, like audit assistance, are available with the more expensive options, but you will still pay about the same or less than other filing services.
 TaxSlayer doesn’t offer an extensive amount of educational tools and guides like some other services.
 This could make it a less than perfect service for first-time filers, but this may not be a big deal if you have a simple tax situation (i.e you have mostly W-2 income with no property, no serious investments and no dependents).

 Though TaxSlayer is an affordable option, there are things to keep in mind when considering this service.
 For example, all plans have unlimited free phone and email support but that’s only for technical questions.
 Access to a tax professional only comes with the Premium option.
 Though TaxSlayer says it’s dedicated to providing customers with the best support, that support comes at a price.